Problem 1

 If $x > y$, Then the decimal expansion of

-$$x = \frac{x_0}{10^0} + \frac{x_1}{10^1} + \frac{x_2}{10^2} + \dots + \frac{x_k}{10^k}$$ $$y = \frac{y_0}{10^0} + \frac{y_1}{10^1} + \frac{y_2}{10^2} + \dots + \frac{y_k}{10^k}$$
+$$x = \frac{x_0}{10^0} + \frac{x_1}{10^1} + \frac{x_2}{10^2} + \dots + \frac{x_k}{10^k}$$$$y = \frac{y_0}{10^0} + \frac{y_1}{10^1} + \frac{y_2}{10^2} + \dots + \frac{y_k}{10^k}$$

 has some $x_i > y_i$.
 Assume $i$ is the least such index.

-It follows by b $$f(x) = f(1) \left [ f(\frac{x_0}{10^0}) + f(\frac{x_1}{10^1}) + f(\frac{x_2}{10^2}) + \dots + f(\frac{x_k}{10^k}) \right ] = f(1) \left [ \frac{x_0}{10^0} + \frac{x_1}{10^1} + \frac{x_2}{10^2} + \dots + \frac{x_k}{10^k} \right ]$$ $$f(y) = f(1) \left [ f(\frac{y_0}{10^0}) + f(\frac{y_1}{10^1}) + f(\frac{y_2}{10^2}) + \dots + f(\frac{y_k}{10^k}) \right ] = f(1) \left [ \frac{y_0}{10^0} + \frac{y_1}{10^1} + \frac{y_2}{10^2} + \dots + \frac{y_k}{10^k} \right ]$$
+$$f(x) = f(1) \left [ f(\frac{x_0}{10^0}) + f(\frac{x_1}{10^1}) + f(\frac{x_2}{10^2}) + \dots + f(\frac{x_k}{10^k}) \right ] = f(1) \left [ \frac{x_0}{10^0} + \frac{x_1}{10^1} + \frac{x_2}{10^2} + \dots + \frac{x_k}{10^k} \right ]$$$$f(y) = f(1) \left [ f(\frac{y_0}{10^0}) + f(\frac{y_1}{10^1}) + f(\frac{y_2}{10^2}) + \dots + f(\frac{y_k}{10^k}) \right ] = f(1) \left [ \frac{y_0}{10^0} + \frac{y_1}{10^1} + \frac{y_2}{10^2} + \dots + \frac{y_k}{10^k} \right ]$$

 Considering both cases of $f(1)$ from a, The inequality $f(x) \geq f(y)$ follows.